tmblessing/CS520-Inclass-2/README.md

-# cs520
-Resources for the CS520 course
+This repository provides resources for the CS520 course.